Elsie Tu: Social activism

 From the 1960s to 1980s, Elliott fought for gay rights, better housing, welfare services, playgrounds, bus routes, hawker licences and innumerable other issues.
 She was especially opposed to the corruption then endemic in many areas of Hong Kong life and the influence of the triads.
 Her popularity grew as did her reputation as fighter for the underprivileged and outspoken critic of British colonial rule.

-In 1954, the government issued a new policy which allowed the Squatter Control Branch to demolish new squatter huts where many newcoming refugees from the Mainland were living.
+In 1954, the government issued a new policy which allowed the Squatter Control Branch to demolish new squatter huts where many newcoming refugees from mainland China were living.
 Elliott thought that the policy carried out many unjust practices and corruption.
 She called for a review of the policy once she was elected to the Urban Council in 1963 and helped the homeless and filed complaints to the government officials.
 Eventually the government agreed that the squatters whose huts were demolished in Jordan Valley could build huts on the nearby hilltop known as "Seventh Cemetery".

 In 1965, the Star Ferry applied to the Government for a First Class fare increase of 5 Hong Kong cents to 25 cents.
 This was widely opposed in Hong Kong.
 Elliott collected over 20,000 signatories opposing the plan, and flew to London in an attempt to arrest it.
 The increase in fare was approved in March 1966 by the Transport Advisory Committee, where the only vote opposing was Elliott's.
 Inspired by Elliot's actions, on 4 April 1966, a young man named So Sau-chung began a hunger strike protest at the Star Ferry Terminal in Central with his black jacket upon which he had hand-written the words "Hail Elsie", "Join hunger strike to block fare increase".
 So was soon arrested and more protests were sparked which eventually turned into the Kowloon riots in April 1966.
 Elliott faced smear attacks from the pro-government media and was called to an official inquiry, portraying her as the instigator of the riots and naming it the "Elliott riot".

 At the time street hawkers generally had to pay protection money to triads, a portion of which went to the police.
 She strove for the institution of hawking control measures to combat these ills.
 Though many in ruling circles disliked Elliott rocking the boat, her campaigning is credited with leading to the establishment of the Independent Commission Against Corruption (ICAC) in 1974 by Governor Murray MacLehose who pushed forward massive reforms to the colonial system.
 Minibus drivers in the 1970s had to pay extortion money in order to avoid receiving summonses.
 She reported these minibus rackets and allegations of police corruption to Peter Fitzroy Godber, the Chief Superintendent of the Traffic Department, Governor Murray MacLehose, the Traffic Commissioner of Traffic Department, Colonial Secretary, and G. A. Harknett, the Director of Operations of ICAC in various letters.
-She also helped Mak Pui-yuen who was believed to be victimised for having reported corruption to Police Inspectors J. Peter Law and Peter Fitzroy Godber about minibus racket in 1970.
+She also helped Mak Pui-yuen who was believed to have been victimised for having reported corruption to Police Inspectors J. Peter Law and Peter Fitzroy Godber about a minibus racket in 1970.